Phillrb/Playchoice10/README.md

 * Place / remove solder at solder points SL1, SL2 & SL3 as necessary (see compatibility list)

 ## Background
-Supported Playchoice 10 games have 3 eproms and a serial prom.
+Typically Playchoice 10 games have 3 eproms and a serial prom.
 U1 and U2 are the game code eproms, U3 is the instruction eprom and the serial prom is a tiny security IC.
 The Playchoice 10 bios calculates a checksum between the data held in U3 and the prom.
 The checksum can be calculated for any combination or prom and instruction rom using the PC10 tool here.

 The KLOV thread (_see link below_) outlines a method to address the problem by means of eliminating the prom entirly with a 'Replacement Security IC PCB'.
 This PCB contains 2 buffers that simply pull up the data and counter lines on the prom socket when data is requested.
 The checksum was then calculated for this arrangement by the NO$NES assembler (_see link below_).
 The downside to this arrangement is that the replacement PCBs are fiddly to create but the positive is that there is no need to source any physical prom.
 The PC10 tool still supports the use of these replacement secuirty ICs by passing an empty string ("") as the '-c' param.